Danpiel/Discord.RSS.Wiki/Custom-Embed.md

 ![](http://i.imgur.com/svtnnBl.png)

-An embed can normally contain [many items](https://cdn.discordapp.com/attachments/84319995256905728/252292324967710721/embed.png), however for the sake of simplicity I have left out several embed options simply because it is most likely too confusing.
+An embed can normally contain [many items](https://cdn.discordapp.com/attachments/84319995256905728/252292324967710721/embed.png), however for the sake of simplicity I have left out several embed options simply because it is most likely too confusing/has no need for so many options.
 The embed properties that can be customized for a feed are:

 |Property|Description|